Abstracts of Selected Publications

 edition of

 critically-acclaimed, top-selling math-for-liberal-arts textbook).
+New

 Abstract: The four

-statistics chapters cover distributions (including graphical and numerical
+statistics chapters cover distributions (including graphical and numerical summaries

-summaries of quantitative data), correlation, regression, sampling,
+of quantitative data), correlation, regression, sampling, experiments,

-experiments, observational studies, confidence intervals, and probability.
+observational studies, confidence intervals, and probability.
 I made extensive refinements throughout all

 four of these chapters, and roughly 30% of the examples, exercises,